-The Need for Diversity in Creating Educational Content
+The Need for Diversity in Educational Content

 Discovering new perspectives, new voices and new sources is one of the most fascinating things about studying history.